 However, despite these protections, a recent policy decision by the Central Bank of Nigeria ("CBN"), has the potential to increase the volatility associated with Decklar's naira denominated transactions.
 In June 2023, the CBN elected to eliminate official Nigerian naira exchange rates and allow the value of the naira to float against other global currencies.
 This decision caused the value of the naira, relative to the US dollar, to decrease by almost 37% overnight.
 The naira has fallen even further since.
-Inflation in Nigeria was 22.79% through the end of June.
+The inflation rate in Nigeria hit 26.7% in September.
 If inflation remains at elevated levels, it could be another catalyst to cause the naira to continue to depreciate against the US and Canadian dollars.
 Regardless, given the Company's significant proportion of naira denominated debts, it is highly probable that the Company will be subject more volatile valuations as a result of this policy shift.
 Despite the Company's foreign currency exposures, a 1% increase or decrease in the Canadian dollar/US dollar foreign exchange rate on the revaluation of outstanding US dollar denominated assets and liabilities, would have a negligible impact on net loss.
 A 1% increase or decrease in the naira to US dollar rate would also have a negligible impact on net loss for the year.
-At June 30, 2023, the Company had no hedging agreements in place with respect to this risk.
+At September 30, 2023, the Company had no hedging agreements in place with respect to this risk.